October 27, 2022

 The best time to go is the Southern Hemisphere’s autumn, if you can stand the heat.
 Towards the end of the wet, you’ll still be able to see everything in bloom and watch the wildlife, but the chances of swimming away in your own sweat rather than in a waterhole are greatly reduced.
 May and June would be a good time to go too, with crowds still down – provided you can snap up some bargains.

 The options are not exactly endless but there is a great variety of places to bed down in Darwin.
-From the incredibly well positioned Darwin Waterfront, to the more glitzy SKYCITY Casino, there are options for every group or individual traveller.
 Check out our comprehensive guide to where to stay in Darwin.

 Crocs, heat and tabloid journalism.
 Embrace all three.